 Driving on the Right

-Most European countries require you to drive on the right.
-Try to stick to motorways for the first few days of your holiday as you will be less likely to mistakenly drive on the wrong side of the road.
-The following European countries drive on the left: United Kingdom, Ireland, Isle of Man, Guernsey, Jersy, Malta and Cyprus.
+Most countries in Europe and around the globe require you to drive on the right.
+Try to stick to motorways for the first few days of your holiday you will be less likely to mistakenly drive on the wrong side of the road due to the layout.
+Aside from Ireland, the only other European countries that drive on the left are the United Kingdom, Isle of Man, Guernsey, Jersy, Malta and Cyprus.

 Warning Triangles